alexispuckett3/Lab-Report-3.1/README.md

 | R1       | 0.355 mA   | 10.83 mA  |  2.95 mA   | 4.74 mA  |  2.08 mA |
 | R2 (Ib)  | 0.0051 mA  | 0.201 mA  | 0.032 mA   | 0.051 mA | 0.024 mA |

 # Discussion Questions:

 ## Discussion Question One:
 How does the current through the LED compare between circuits 1 and 2?
+The current through the LED in circuits 1 and 2 was exactly the same for each current.
+When the switch was closed the current was measured to be 10.89mA, and when the switch was open the current was 0.01mA.

 ## Discussion Question Two:
 The datasheet mentions a maximum voltage drop (VCE) of 1.2V at saturation.
 We would like a much smaller value, such as the fraction of a volt that you measured in the first circuit across the switch, S1, when it is on.
 How does your measured VCE compare to the one listed in the datasheet?
 Do you think we are operating this transistor in the saturation region?